bmuschko/gradle-clover-plugin/README.md

     apply plugin: 'clover'

 The plugin JAR needs to be defined in the classpath of your build script.
 You can either get the plugin from the GitHub download section or upload it to your local repository.
-To define the Clover dependency please use the `testRuntime` configuration name in your `dependencies` closure.
+To define the Clover dependency please use the `clover` configuration name in your `dependencies` closure.

     buildscript {